RunestoneInteractive/BookServer/docs/design.rst

 The `alembic <https://alembic.sqlalchemy.org/en/latest/>`_ folder is used for database migrations.

 The `../app/main.py` file pulls everything together.
-For development purposes you can run the book server with the command ``uvicorn app.main:app --reload --port 8080``.
+For development purposes you can run the book server with the command ``uvicorn bookserver.main:app --reload --port 8080``.
 This looks in the app module for main and loads the app object into the uvicorn ASGI server.

 The Structure of a Runestone Book